wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.2.0 - 2015/05/15 =
+* Feature - Added ability to Filter the products displayed from selected WooCommerce Product category by Recent (existing), Featured or On-Sale
+* Tweak - On widget added new Filter dropdown selector.
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2
+* Tweak - Update cycle2 script to latest version 2.1.6

 = 1.1.7 - 2015/04/21 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8